apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

   dramatic.
 * Adding the various bath products for Dirty Deeds, in Ashfall Peaks, could be sped up a bit, though not by much if you don't want to cut off dialogue.
+* The telezapper registration in The Blastplains has been left as-is.
+It's pretty quick anyway.
 * The cocking animation on the third catapult in Castle Crimson has been left alone, for boring technical reasons.
 * The egg-incubation timer in A Good Egg has been left alone; it's already